 The Future Fabrics Expo is a showcase and information platform, enabling visitors to discover of a diverse range of sustainable textiles and material innovations for the future of fashion.
 The Expo aims to educate and inform visitors about the latest research and initiatives of global textile organisations, who are making positive contributions to the design, manufacture, and functionality of more sustainable practices, creating and extending sutainable networks in the fashion and textile industries.

 The Sustainable Angle provides their experience, research and robust criteria to create a specially curated selection of materials and textiles with a lower environmental impact all in one place at the London Textile Fair.

 The content is selected, designed and curated to introduce textiles for the future, with a lower environmental impact in a jargon-free manner.
 Supporting manufacturing information is displayed throughout.
-Ten key educational seminars will run alongside the Future Fabrics Expo over two days.
+Two key educational seminars will run alongside the Future Fabrics Expo on both days.

 The Sustainable Angle selects fabrics for the Future Fabrics Expo according to our criteria, quality, aesthetics and suitability for both fashion and function.

 To ascertain the environmental impact, each fabric and mill shown will be individually assessed against the environmental criteria below, which have been developed in consultation with world renowned research organisation The Centre for Sustainable Fashion at London College of Fashion.